CircuitSetup/Remote/FUTABA.md

 ![part6](img/htof6.jpg)

-9) Remove four silver screws (7) around the antenna, and pull out the antenna as far as the wire permits; you could as well cut off that wire since the antenna isn't used.
+9) Remove four silver screws [7] around the antenna, and pull out the antenna as far as the wire permits; you could as well cut off that wire since the antenna isn't used.

 ![part7](img/htof7.jpg)

-10) Remove two silver screws (8) on the top of the main PCB
+10) Remove two silver screws [8] on the top of the main PCB
-11) Unplug five ribbon cables (9) on the main PCB
+11) Unplug five ribbon cables [9] on the main PCB
 12) Lift out the main PCB; at this point, it is held by only pin sockets that connect it to other PCBs.

 Now you can access the throttle potentiometer to patch in black-green-red wires in order to connect this pot to the kit's Control Board, as well as all switches and buttons you may want to connect to said Control board.

 Even if you do not plan on putting a battery for the mod kit inside the Futaba, it is recommended to remove the Futaba's original battery.
 It is heavy, removing it makes the finished prop easier to handle.
-Also, since the the Remote, after the modifications, can't be used normally anyway, there is no point in keeping a battery in it.
+Also, since the the Remote, after the modifications, can't be used normally anyway, there is no point in keeping a possibly leaking battery in it.

 ### Throttle connection